-Many of the openings already announced for 2021 were restaurants who sadly had their opening dates postponed and rescheduled, unable to open in 2020 due to the various lockdowns and restrictions, but there are also a few new restaurants and hotels already announced on the horizon for 2021.
+Many of the openings already announced for 2021 were restaurants who sadly had their open dates postponed and rescheduled, unable to open in 2020 due to the various lockdowns and restrictions, but there are also a few new restaurants and hotels already announced on the horizon for this summer.

 Read on to hear the latest 2021 restaurant scoops…

-Making a beeline to Notting Hill in early 2021 comes Los Mochis, a brand new restaurant and bar, mixing Mexican spirit with Japanese elegance.
-It seems that the hope is to bring the best of both cultures, experiences and customs to the table and engulf them in a whole new way, which is something we’re certainly excited to explore.
+Making a beeline to Notting Hill in May 2021 comes Los Mochis, a brand new restaurant and bar, mixing Mexican spirit with Japanese elegance.
+The restaurant hopes to bring the best of both cultures, experiences and customs to the table and engulf them in a whole new way, which is something we’re certainly excited to explore.

 Where: 2 FARMER STREET, NOTTING HILL W8 7SN